wannamakeudance/redux-thunk-design-pattern/README.md

 const store = createStore(rootReducer, applyMiddleware(thunk));
 ```
+The whole demo you can refer to my [codesandbox](https://codesandbox.io/s/heuristic-currying-d3yvgi?file=/src/reducers.js).

 ## How
 - If you can't understand middlewares' theory, you can refer to [this aticle](https://github.com/wannamakeudance/redux-middleware-pattern)